Asian Fisheries Society

 2. The General Meeting of the Section shall be held to receive reports from the Executive Committee on the activities of the past term, to receive an audited statement of income and expenditure and a balance sheet of assets and liabilities, to elect the Executive Committee and its officers for the next term, to transact general business of which due notice has been given, and to consider By-laws, where necessary, of the Section.

-3. In addition to the triennial General Meeting, the Executive Committee will hold periodic meetings provided that a quorum consisting of the Chair or Vice-Chair or both, Secretary and four members of the Section are present in person or by teleconference.
+3. In addition to the General Meeting, the Executive Committee will hold regular meetings provided that a quorum consisting of the Chair or Vice-Chair or both, Secretary and four members of the Section are present in person or by electronic voice conference.
 Business and voting of the Executive Committee may be conducted by electronic mail and/or by other electronic communications.

 4. Scientific sessions or symposia on topics of interest to the membership may be organized by the Executive Committee, independently or in conjunction with the Asian Fisheries Forum or any other organization as deemed appropriate, and at such other times that the Executive Committee may see fit.